martinescardo/TypeTopology/AI-Policy.md

-TypeTopology will not consider AI generated pull requests.
+TypeTopology consists of literate Agda files that contain Agda code as well as accompanying prose.
+We will not consider AI generated code or prose.